Does the magneto-thermal instability survive whistler-suppression of thermal conductivity in galaxy clusters?: Methods

-The 2D run, the reference 3D MTI run and the 3D forcing-only run are initialized with random velocity fluctuations of amplitude $|\delta u_i| / (L \omega_{\rmn{T}}) = 10^{-4} $, for $i=1,2,3$.
+The 2D run, the reference 3D MTI run, and the 3D forcing-only run are initialized with random velocity fluctuations of amplitude $|\delta u_i| / (L \omega_{\rmn{T}}) = 10^{-4} $, for $i=1,2,3$.
 While the 2D run has a uniform horizontal magnetic field (with initial $B_0/ (L \omega_{\rmn{T}}) = 10^{-4}$), the reference 3D MTI run and forcing-only have no-net magnetic flux, and the initial magnetic field is given by $\bm B = B_0 [ \sin(2 \pi z / L)\bm e_x + \cos(2 \pi z / L)\bm e_y ]$, with the same $B_0$ as in 2D.
 These values correspond to $\tilde{\beta}_0 = 2 \times 10^5$ in 2D and $\tilde{\beta}_0 = 5 \times 10^5$ in 3D (volume-averaged).

-The 3D MTI runs with weak and strong whistler-suppression instead use as initial conditions a snapshot of the 3D MTI reference run.
+The 3D MTI runs with weak and strong whistler suppression instead use as initial conditions a snapshot of the 3D MTI reference run.
 Similarly, when we turn on forcing we use as initial condition a snapshot of the corresponding run without forcing.

 \end{appendix}